strongloop/strongloop.com2/_posts/2018-04-02-loopback4-github-example-app-part1.md

 <!-- more -->
 The series is organized as follows:

-Part 1 - Scaffolding a LoopBack 4 application and creating REST APIs
+Part 1 - Scaffolding a LoopBack 4 application and creating REST API

-Part 2 - Adding logic to the `Controller` to talk to GitHub APIs
+Part 2 - Adding logic to a controller to talk to GitHub API

 Part 3 - Persisting data to Cloudant database using `DataSource` and `Repository`